RetroDECK/ES-DE/README.md

 You can use `--help` or `-h` to view a list of command-line options.
 Briefly outlined here:
 ```
---resolution [width] [height]   try and force a particular resolution
+--resolution [width] [height]   Try and force a particular resolution
---gamelist-only                 skip automatic game search, only read from gamelist.xml
+--gamelist-only                 Skip automatic game search, only read from gamelist.xml
---ignore-gamelist               ignore the gamelist (useful for troubleshooting)
+--ignore-gamelist               Ignore the gamelist (useful for troubleshooting)
---draw-framerate                display the framerate
+--draw-framerate                Display the framerate
---no-exit                       don't show the exit option in the menu
+--no-exit                       Don't show the exit option in the menu
---no-splash                     don't show the splash screen
+--no-splash                     Don't show the splash screen
---debug                         more logging, show console on Windows
+--debug                         More logging, show console on Windows
---scrape                        scrape using command line interface
+--scrape                        Scrape using command line interface
---windowed                      not fullscreen, should be used with --resolution
+--windowed                      Not fullscreen, should be used with --resolution
+--fullscreen-normal             Run in normal fullscreen mode
+--fullscreen-borderless         Run in borderless fullscreen mode (always on top)
---vsync [1/on or 0/off]         turn vsync on or off (default is on)
+--vsync [1/on or 0/off]         Turn vsync on or off (default is on)
 --max-vram [size]               Max VRAM to use in Mb before swapping.
 0 for unlimited
 --force-kid                     Force the UI mode to be Kid
 --force-kiosk                   Force the UI mode to be Kiosk
 --force-disable-filters         Force the UI to ignore applied filters in gamelist
+--home [path]                   Directory to use as home path
---help, -h                      summon a sentient, angry tuba
+--help, -h                      Summon a sentient, angry tuba
 ```

 As long as ES hasn't frozen, you can always press F4 to close the application.